Stone Figure of Xiuhcoatl at The British Museum, London

 myminifactory

-The serpent played an important role in Mexica religion.
-Many superb stone sculptures have survived, the majority of them representing rattlesnakes carved with striking realism and great skill.
-This magnificent sculpture has a blend of both realistic and mythical creatures.
-It exhibits all the elements characteristic of Xiuhcoatl, the Fire Serpent, with the head of a serpent, short legs finishing in claws and a curved snout.
-The end of the figure's tail is formed by the conventional Mexican year symbol (xihuitl): a triangle, like the solar ray sign, and two entwined trapezes.
-The Fire Serpent is commonly represented in Mexica art in a variety of media, including codices (screenfold books).
-It is used for example, as a back ornament for Xiuhtecuhtli, the fire god, and Huitzilopochtli, the Mexica patron god.
+The serpent held a significant position in Mexica religion.
+Several outstanding stone sculptures have endured, with the majority of them depicting rattlesnakes carved with striking realism and great skill.
+This magnificent sculpture combines both realistic and mythical creatures.
+It showcases all the elements characteristic of Xiuhcoatl, the Fire Serpent, featuring a serpent's head, short legs ending in claws, and a curved snout.
+The end of the figure's tail is formed by the conventional Mexican year symbol (xihuitl): a triangle, similar to the solar ray sign, and two intertwined trapezes.
+The Fire Serpent is commonly depicted in Mexica art across various media, including codices (screenfold books).
+It is used as an example, such as a back ornament for Xiuhtecuhtli, the fire god, and Huitzilopochtli, the Mexica patron god.
 This piece was probably used to decorate a building.
-According to Guillermo Dupaix, a collector of Mexican antiquities, it came from Texcoco, a city on the east side of the lake on which the Mexica capital, Tenochtitlan, was founded.
-William Bullock, also a famous collector, acquired it in 1823 during his trip to Mexico and exhibited in London, at the Egyptian Hall in Piccadilly.
+According to Guillermo Dupaix, a collector of Mexican antiquities, it originated from Texcoco, a city located on the east side of the lake where the Mexica capital, Tenochtitlan, was founded.
+William Bullock, also a renowned collector, acquired it in 1823 during his trip to Mexico and exhibited in London at the Egyptian Hall in Piccadilly.
 This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.
+Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks, and landmarks from around the globe for public access free.
+Scan the World is an open-source community effort.
+If you have interesting items nearby and would like to contribute, email stw@myminifactory.com to find out how you can help.

 With this file you will be able to print Stone Figure of Xiuhcoatl at The British Museum, London with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Stone Figure of Xiuhcoatl at The British Museum, London.